 As of June 30, 2022, our cash and cash equivalents were \$83.9 million.
-We believe that the net proceeds from this offering and concurrent private placement, together with our existing cash and cash equivalents as of June 30, 2022, will enable us to fund our operating expenses and capital expenditure requirements at least into the fourth quarter of 2024.
+We believe that the net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements into .
 We have based this estimate on assumptions that may prove to be wrong, and we could expend our capital resources sooner than we expect.